borkod/Talks/Intro to Markdown/README.md

-### Building Chatbot with Amazon Lex and Amazon Lambda

-#### SHAD Program at Carleton University
+### Introduction To Markdown

 #### Ottawa, ON

-#### Tuesday, July 17, 2018

-A short tutorial demonstrating use of Amazon Lex and Amazon Lambda to build a simple Python based chatbot that provides food menu items.
+#### Thursday, Nov 6, 2019

+A short introduction on markdown presented at a workplace lunch-and-learn.